apache/hive-site/content/community/resources/howtorelease_27362106.md

 ```

 As you can see, you will need a release note link for this release as created previously for this section.

 9. Push your changes to the <https://github.com/apache/hive-site/tree/gh-pages> branch, and you can preview the results at <https://apache.github.io/hive-site/>.
 If everything is ok, then you can push your changes to <https://github.com/apache/hive-site/tree/main> branch and see the results at <https://hive.apache.org/> site.
 10. Update JIRA
 	1. Ensure that only issues in the "Fixed" state have a "Fix Version" set to release X.Y.Z.
 	2. Release the version.
 Visit the [releases page](https://issues.apache.org/jira/projects/HIVE?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=unreleased).
 Select the version number you are releasing, and hit the release button.
 You need to have the "Admin" role in Hive's Jira for this step and the next.
 	3. Close issues resolved in the release.
 Disable mail notifications for this bulk change.
 11. Login to the [Apache Nexus server](https://repository.apache.org/index.html#stagingRepositories) and mark the release candidate artifacts as released.
 12. Add the release in [Apache Committee Report Helper](https://reporter.apache.org/addrelease.html?hive) for the next board report to pick that up automatically.
+You may need PMC privileges to do this step – if you do not have such privileges, please ping a [PMC member](http://hive.apache.org/people.html) to do this for you.
 13. Check whether the [Docker image](https://hub.docker.com/r/apache/hive) for the release is present or not.
 14. Send a release announcement to Hive `user` and `dev` lists as well as the Apache `announce` list.
 This email should be sent from your Apache email address: